 synchronous message A remote message that doesn't return until the receiving application finishes responding to the message.
 Because the application that sends the message waits for an acknowledgment or return information from the receiving application, the two applications are kept "in sync."
 See also asynchronous message.

 Document Revision History

-This table describes the changes to Object Oriented Programming and the Objective-C Programming Language 1.0.
+This table describes the changes to The Objective-C 2.0 Programming Language.